royaltm/node-ha-cache/README.md

 - value

-QUESTION (ANSWER)
-ANSWER
-ENTRYREQ (ANNOUNCE)
-ANNOUNCE
-UPDATE
-PING (PONG)
-PONG

-0. timeout
+#### 1. Timeouts

-0.1 "candidate"
+1.1 "candidate"

 - no majority answers received, enter partitioned state, key state set to "idle" (deny clients) - repeat * heartbeats on 2000ms intervals, until majority received, then resume client requests
-- majority answers received but disagreed, ++term and go another round
+- majority answers received but disagreed, increase term and go ask another QUESTION

-0.2 "follower"
+1.2 "follower"

-- drop back to idle
+- drop back to "idle"

+#### 2. on CLIENT REQUEST

+on CLIENT_REQ_REFRESH_INTERVAL timeout send keep-alive to clients awaiting response

+2.1 check local copy of entry at key
+- send immediate response if value for a requested key exists and do not save request
+- otherwise save request for later and send first keepalive message to client
+- if entry is fresh finish processing.

+2.2 state "idle"

+- set state to "candidate" (random timeout 150 - 300 ms) RPC timeout (100 ms)
+- send QUESTION to EVERYONE (repeat question after RPC timeout to peers that we didn't receive ANSWER from)

+2.3 state "follower" or "sourcing"

+- do nothing

-1. on QUESTION
+#### 3. on QUESTION

-1.1 state "idle"
+3.1 state "idle"

-set state to "folower" only when agreed (300 ms timeout)

-- check value expiration respond with ANSWER (update term if needed) with expire (0 no entry)
-- agree if expire < now && term in Q >= ours set source as peer candidate
+- vote yes if our entry's expiration is not fresh and term in QUESTION >= our entry's term; set follower state with QUESTION sender as peer candidate (300 ms timeout)
-- else disagree
+- else vote no
+- update term of our entry if needed
+- always respond with an ANSWER

-1.2 state "follower" (we now know we don't have a fresh entry)
+3.2 state "follower" (we know already we don't have a fresh entry)

-- respond with ANSWER (update term if needed) with expire (0 no entry)
-- disagree if our candidate is now a sourcerer
+- vote no if we follow sourcing peer
-- agree if term in Q == ours and the candidate is the same
+- vote yes if the term in QUESTION == our entry's term and our candidate is the same as in the QUESTION
-- agree if term in Q > ours and change candidate
+- vote yes if the term in QUESTION > our entry's term and change candidate to the QUESTION sender

-refresh timeout only if agreed (300 ms)
+- refresh state timeout if voted yes (300 ms)
+- update term if needed
+- always respond with an ANSWER

-1.3 state "candidate"
+3.3 state "candidate"

-- if term <= ours respond with ANSWER with expire (0 no entry) and disagree
+- if the term in QUESTION <= our entry's term vote no
-- if term > ours respond with ANSWER with expire (0 no entry) and agree, set peer, convert to follower (300 ms timeout), update term
+- if the term in QUESTION > our entry's term vote yes; convert to "follower" (300 ms timeout) set candidate to the QUESTION sender
+- update term if needed
+- always respond with ANSWER

-1.4 state "sourcing"
+3.4 state "sourcing"

 - respond with ANNOUNCEMENT

-2. on UPDATE
+#### 4. on UPDATE

-If expire > current expire save value.
-If expire > now, except in "sourcing" state, drop to idle.
-Update term (if > ours).
+- if UPDATE expiration > current entry's expiration, save value and expiration from UPDATE
+- if expiration > now (in the future) and state is not "sourcing", drop to idle
+- ipdate entry's term if needed
-Respond to clients.
+- respond to clients.

-3. on ANNOUNCEMENT
+#### 5. on ANNOUNCEMENT

-3.1 if expire > our entry.expire send ENTRYREQ
+5.1 if ANNOUNCEMENT's entry expiration > our entry's send ENTRYREQ

-3.2 state "sourcing" ignore
+5.2 depending on current state

+- on state "sourcing", finish processing.
-3.3 state "follower" with the same peer and sourcing, just refresh timeout
+- on state "follower" with the same peer as sourcing, refresh timeout (2000 ms)

-3.4 if term >= our term, or state "idle" set state to "follower", update term if needed, set peer, set isSourcing to true, timeout (2000 ms)
+- otherwise if ANNOUNCEMENT's term >= our entry's, or state is "idle", set state to "follower", set peer, set isSourcing to true, timeout (2000 ms)
+- update term if needed

-4. on ENTRYREQ
+### 6. on ENTRYREQ

-if entry has value send UPDATE with value to source of ENTRYREQ
+- if our entry has value send UPDATE with value, term and expiration to sender of ENTRYREQ

-5. on ANSWER
+### 7. on ANSWER

-5.1 state "follower" or "idle" or "sourcing" -> ignore 5.2 state "candidate"
+7.1 state "candidate"

-- if answer expire > now send ENTRYREQ, update term if > ours, abort current voting and set new timeout (150 - 300 ms)
+- if ANSWER's expiration > now send ENTRYREQ to the ANSWER's sender, update term if needed, abort current voting and set new timeout (150 - 300 ms)
-- if answer term < our, ignore (but count toward partitioning)
+- if ANSWER's term < ours, do not check vote (but count vote toward network partitioning check), finish processing
-- else if answer term > our, update our term, abort current voting and let it timeout to go another round
+- otherwise if ANSWER's term > ours, update our term, abort current voting and let it timeout to go with another election, finish processing
-- else if majority agrees convert to "sourcing", start sourcing, start sending ANNOUNCEMENTs without value on 1000ms interval
+- otherwise check vote if majority agreed convert to "sourcing", start sourcing, start sending ANNOUNCEMENTs (on 1000ms interval)

+7.2 state "follower" or "idle" or "sourcing" finish processing.

-6. on PING
+### 8. on PING

 - reply with PONG

-7. on PING
+### 9. on PING

 - if we are in partitioned state count toward majority

-8. on CLIENT REQUEST

-- check value, send what we have or save for later reponse
-- on timeout send REFRESH so client would wait for more (TODO)
-- if entry is fresh just finish

-1.1 state "idle"

-- set state to "candidate" (timeout 150 - 300 ms) RPC timeout (100 ms)
-- send QUESTION to * (repeat question after RPC timeout to remaining peers or all if no answers)

-1.2 state "follower" or "sourcing"

-- do nothing

 PARTITIONED STATE